scarletti-ben/vercel-api/README.md

   - Select the specific repositories you want `Vercel` to have access to
 - Once linked you can deploy your `Vercel` site from a repository, and any pushes to the `main` branch of the repository will be reflected in your `Vercel` site
 - To add a serverless function, simply add the `/api` directory to your repository with endpoints being `JavaScript` files, eg. `endpoint-name.js` would be accessible via `https://app-name.vercel.app/api/endpoint-name`, see [adding a new API endpoint](#adding-a-new-api-endpoint)

+# Miscellaneous
+- By default, all requests via `HTTPS` are encrypted, and requests without `HTTPS` would be visible in plain text on your network.
+This does not mean that `GET` requests via `HTTP` are entirely secure, as the query parameters may be saved in your browser history or the server logs of the server you connect to.

 # Project Metadata
 ```yaml